Break-Through-Tech/Nutrition-1B-dynamic-nutrition-orchestrator/Challenge-Project-Overview.md

 This project involves building a Tool-Augmented Generation (TAG) system to automate high-protein Indian vegetarian meal planning while ensuring zero-hallucination arithmetic.
 By utilizing a hybrid architecture that pairs local recipe templates with real-time USDA nutrient density data, the team will develop a system capable of dynamically scaling ingredients to meet strict daily macro targets.

 ### Success Criteria
-1)Macro Optimization Precision: The final orchestrator must achieve a Mean Absolute Error (MAE) of $< 2\%$ across a full 7-day generation cycle.
+1) Macro Optimization Precision: The final orchestrator must achieve a Mean Absolute Error (MAE) of $< 2\%$ across a full 7-day generation cycle.
 If the target window requires exactly 140g of protein per day, the final composite calculations must consistently land between 137.2g and 142.8g based on USDA data.

-2)Entity Resolution Accuracy (F1-Score): The team’s string-matching and vector embedding pipeline must achieve an F1-score of $> 90\%$ on an unseen validation set of 30 common Indian vegetarian ingredients.
+2) Entity Resolution Accuracy (F1-Score): The team’s string-matching and vector embedding pipeline must achieve an F1-score of $> 90\%$ on an unseen validation set of 30 common Indian vegetarian ingredients.

-3)Scheduling Constraint Adherence: The algorithm must demonstrate 100% compliance with zero-repeat ingredient logic rules across any consecutive 48-hour block to guarantee real-world lifestyle variety.
+3) Scheduling Constraint Adherence: The algorithm must demonstrate 100% compliance with zero-repeat ingredient logic rules across any consecutive 48-hour block to guarantee real-world lifestyle variety.

 ### Project Milestones